wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-setup-sharepoint-hybrid-cloud-testing.md

 4. On the Connect to a server farm page, click **Create a new server farm**, and then click **Next**.
 5. On the Specify Configuration Database Settings page, type **sql1.corp.contoso.com** in **Database server**, type **CORP\SPFarmAdmin** in **User name**, type the SPFarmAdmin account password in **Password**, and then click **Next**.
 6. On the Specify Farm Security Settings page, type **P@ssphrase** in both **Passphrase** and **Confirm passphrase**, and then click **Next**.
-7. On the Configure SharePoint Central Administration web site page, click **Next**.
+7. On the Configure SharePoint Central Administration Web Application page, click **Next**.
 8. On the Completing the SharePoint Products Configuration Wizard page, click **Next**.
 The SharePoint Products Configuration Wizard might take a few minutes to complete.
 9. On the Configuration Successful page, click **Finish**.
 After completion, Internet Explorer launches with a tab named Initial Farm Configuration Wizard.
 10. In the **Help Make SharePoint Better** dialog box, click **No, I don't wish to participate**, and then click **OK**.